wheelpharaoh/vdist/docs/usecases.md

-internet and compile it, scenarios 3 and 4 look for desired interpreter in the docker container file system so that interpreter should be installed before as a system package downloaded from a private repository or should be compiled and included by default in a custom docker conatiner image.
+internet and compile it, scenarios 3 and 4 look for desired interpreter in the docker container file system so that interpreter should be installed before as a system package downloaded from a private repository or should be compiled and included by default in a custom docker container image.
 If you are in a corporate enviroment you'll probably prefer this option because you'll probably have enough resources to have your own private system package repository and this way you can speed up greatly packaging process.